Yesbir/social-dev/README.md

-this is first commit contains only basic express server and routes
+this app is social network for developers